 Dogs are not known for being fussy eaters, but what happens if they start munching on your garden plants?
 Cosmos are common ornamental flowers that are quite popular in gardens around the world.
 So what happens when your dog eats one of these common garden flowers?

 Can the Cosmos plant, in particular, cause any issues if consumed?
-Well, the good news is that generally speaking, Cosmos flowers won’t have toxic effects on most dogs.
-However, as with most things dog, everything needs to be in moderation.
+Well, the good news is that, generally speaking, Cosmos flowers won’t have toxic effects on most dogs.
+However, as with most things dogs, everything needs to be in moderation.
 Even the safest flowers in too big a quantity can be harmful to our canine companions.

 What Is A Cosmo?

 There are two types of Cosmos plants, the perennial Cosmos atrosanguineus, and the annual Cosmos, of which there are different varieties.
 The annual plants have feathery leaves and bright-colored daisy-like flowers, which are usually yellow, pink, white, red, and orange.

 The perennial Cosmos has characteristic dark red flowers that smell almost chocolate-like.
 All these flowers make a great colorful addition to borders, attracting plenty of butterflies and bees, and they are suitable for most gardens.